lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 the source code of Kafka Streams, you'll see that each node class implements a `process` method.

-Kafka Streams uses the definition of the topology to correct route "new records to process" to the right node and call its corresponding `process` method.
+Kafka Streams uses the definition of the topology to correctly route "new records to process" to the right node and call its corresponding `process` method.

 ## Next steps